Skip to content

 poly diff

-poly diff file1.yaml
+poly diff --files file1.yaml

 poly revert